Ian MacKaye: Personal life

 MacKaye currently lives in Washington, D.C., with his wife Amy Farina and their son Carmine Francis Farina MacKaye, who was born on May 24, 2008.

 In 2012, MacKaye's wife threw him a surprise 50th birthday party which included many guests from the late 1970s and early 1980s DC punk/hardcore scene, many of whom had not seen each other in 20 years.

 MacKaye's younger brother Alec MacKaye has also been active in several notable bands, such as Untouchables, the Faith, Ignition and The Warmers, which included Ian's wife Amy.
 His musical collaborations with Ian are limited but he is known for appearing in the iconic photograph used for many Minor Threat releases including Complete Discography.

 He has been close friends with Henry Rollins since childhood and was the first person to take the stage at Rollins' 50th birthday performance at the National Geographic Explorers' Hall in Washington DC on February 13, 2011.
 They speak to each other every week by phone, usually on Sundays.

 Despite persistently voting Democratic, MacKaye does not explicitly consider himself a Democrat.
 He has explained that he votes solely for the politician he believes is least likely to engage in war.
 He also noted that he had voted for Barack Obama in the 2008 presidential election.
-When further probed for a summation of his political views, he explained: My rule of thumb in terms of voting for presidential elections always boils down to one thing.
-Whoever becomes the president of this country is what the people of this country deserve, because it was either they voted for that person or they allowed that election to be rigged, or they didn't put enough of a fight about it.
-However, the rest of the world does not deserve whoever our president is.
-It shouldn't be their problem at all.
-It's our problem.
-Our country has an enormous impression on the rest of the world.
-In my opinion at least, the most visceral effect on the rest of the world is war, essentially murder.
-This country has excelled in murdering people in other places, certainly in the last 10 years.
-So my rule of thumb in terms for voting is voting for the person who is electable and is least likely to engage in war.
-And that is it.
-It's a very simple equation.
+He stated in 2013: I do vote every four years.
+My approach is pretty straightforward.
+I think whoever becomes president of this country, this country deserves.
+But the rest of the world does not deserve this president. [...]
+It seems to me the most profound habitual effect of the American policy is that it manifests in war.
+It manifests in the murdering of people in other countries by our machines, our weapons, and our people.
+So my voting record is always vote for the person [...] who is least likely to go to war.
+I think that is the best I can do.
+And in terms of a deeply unethical situation, I have to find someone who will murder less people in other parts of the world.